Parity (physics): Possible eigenvalues

 For electronic wavefunctions, even states are usually indicated by a subscript g for gerade (German: even) and odd states by a subscript u for ungerade (German: odd).
 For example, the lowest energy level of the hydrogen molecule ion (H2+) is labelled $1\sigma_g$ and the next-closest (higher) energy level is labelled $1\sigma_u$.

 The wave functions of a particle moving into an external potential, which is centrosymmetric (potential energy invariant with respect to a space inversion, symmetric to the origin), either remain invariable or change signs: these two possible states are called the even state or odd state of the wave functions.

 The law of conservation of parity of particles states that, if an isolated ensemble of particles has a definite parity, then the parity remains invariable in the process of ensemble evolution.
-However this is not true for the beta decay of nuclei) which is due to the weak nuclear interaction.
+However this is not true for the beta decay of nuclei, because the weak nuclear interaction violates parity.

 The parity of the states of a particle moving in a spherically symmetric external field is determined by the angular momentum, and the particle state is defined by three quantum numbers: total energy, angular momentum and the projection of angular momentum.